wongwh2002/CS2113TeamProject/docs/DeveloperGuide.md

 ##### Listing all tags

-For listing all tags, the static method `printAllTags(...)` from the Ui class is called.
-This method simply loops through all entries and gets an ArrayList of all the unique tags before printing them out.
+For listing all tags, the static method `printAllTags()` from the `Ui` class is called.
+This method simply loops through all entries and gets an `ArrayList` of all the unique tags before printing them out.

 ##### Listing all entries with a specific tag

-For listing entries with a specific tag, the static method `printSpecificTag(...)` from the Ui class is called.
-This method is similar to the `printWeekly(...)` method as it also loops through spendings and incomes while appending entries with the specified tag to a String.
-This string is then printed out.
+For listing entries with a specific tag, the static method `printSpecificTag()` from the `Ui` class is called.
+This method is similar to the `printWeekly()` method as it also loops through spendings and incomes while appending entries with the specified tag to a `String` which is then printed out.

 ### Help command